LEE'S SUMMIT, Mo. -- It was standing room only at the Lee's Summit School Board meeting Thursday night.

 Some say for months morale among teachers has been low and racial tensions have been running high in the Lee's Summit School District.

 A number of people say Carpenter is a big part of the problem since he became Superintendent nearly two years ago.

 Carpenter recently came under fire after a photo of him making an offensive gesture with his finger while at a college tailgate party in Atlanta last November surfaced on social media in January.

 Carpenter issued a statement which stated in part "as the leader I care deeply about representing our district and community responsibly."
 The school board supported him.

 In a statement, Board President Phyllis Balagna said, " We are sensitive to the fact that we are all human beings, that no one is perfect, and we must learn to have productive dialogue together."

 FOX4 has also reported that Dr. Carpenter and the school district face a lawsuit filed by Dr. Amy Gates, the district's Director of Technology.
 The lawsuit accuses Carpenter of "violating school policies when he allegedly argued against hiring a black woman for a public relations director position.

-"Either way, he perception of our community be those on the outside and the morale of the people inside is important and serious work must be done to repair both," teacher, Paul Hawkins said Thursday.
+"Either way, the perception of our community, be those on the outside and the morale of the people inside, is important, and serious work must be done to repair both," teacher, Paul Hawkins said Thursday.